Tirunesh Dibaba: 2017: 10,000 metres silver medalist at the World Championships

-Dibaba committed to run the Chicago Marathon on 8 October.
+Tirunesh committed to run the Chicago Marathon on 8 October.
 She won a gold medal during the 40th edition of the marathon, with a time of 2:18:30.

 2018

-Dibaba again ran the London Marathon in April, but failed to finish.
+Tirunesh again ran the London Marathon in April, but failed to finish.
 She won the Great Manchester Run road 10K for the third consecutive time and fifth time overall the following month.
 She finished third in the Berlin Marathon with a time of 2:18:55 in September.
-Dibaba placed sixth at the Delhi Half Marathon in October and ran the San Silvestre Vallecana road 10k in Madrid on 31 December.
+Tirunesh placed sixth at the Delhi Half Marathon in October and ran the San Silvestre Vallecana road 10k in Madrid on 31 December.
 She finished third with a time of 30:40.
 The run was won by Brigid Kosgei (Kenya) in 29:54, the runner up was Hellen Obiri (Kenya) with 29:59.
 Due to the downhill nature of the course, times set there are not eligible for world record purposes.

 2023

 The 37-year-old returned after giving birth to a third child running her first race since December 2018 at the Houston Half Marathon in January.
 She finished 16th with a time of 71:35.